docs/cli-reference.md

 FlagDescription

---allAggressive reprovisioning wipe for the current macOS user: removes .env, manifest-tracked generated project artifacts, ~/.config/opencode, ~/.randal, and the randal-meilisearch Docker container/state.
+--allAggressive reprovisioning wipe for the current macOS user: removes .env, manifest-tracked generated project artifacts, ~/.config/opencode, and ~/.randal.
 The interactive flow requires explicit machine-wide confirmation.

 --yesSkip all confirmation prompts (for scripting).
 Combinable with --all.